What is a hard money lender?

 How do hard money lenders decide how much to lend?

 Most hard money lenders make lending decisions based on the Loan-to-After-Repair-Value (LTARV) ratio and not the borrower’s personal finances.
-The LTARV ratio is the estimated value of a property after renovations and the value of several comparable homes in the area during the previous six months.
+The LTARV ratio is the estimated value of a property after renovations, which takes into consideration the value of several comparable homes in the area during the previous six months.

 How do private money lenders make money from my loan?